Written by Diana Burleigh

 Written by Simon Plant

 SIMON PLANT BA (Hons) and Masters (University of Melbourne) is a Melbourne writer and historian.
 His 35 year career in journalism includes three decades at the Herald and Weekly Times as a reporter and editor specialising in arts and entertainment.
-His new book, Entertaining Mr Coppin: An Australian Showman in Civil War America will be published by THA in early 2025.
+His new book, Entertaining Mr Coppin: An Australian Showman in Civil War America will be published by THA in August 2025.

 Get this content delivered to your inbox